VDBWRAIR/pathdiscov/docs/source/stages/quality_filter.rst

 Run cutadapt and possibly prinseq on input reads

-# Run cutadapt on R1 and R2 if exists
+#.
+Run cutadapt on R1 and R2 if exists
-# Count reads after each step
+#.
+Count reads after each step
+#.
+Run prinseq if specified
+#.
+Count reads

 Configuration Options
 =====================